nayefahmad/log/README.md

 - 439, 409: attention mechanism and dimensions of matrices
 - 255: deviance and AIC
 - 191: motivation for MCM algorithms
 - 385: basics of EM algorithm
+- 439: attention mechanism and dimensions of matrices

 ## Cards